With White Chocolate & Pistachios

 I’m not even really sure if you can buy crushed pistachios, but if you can, don’t bother.
 You’ll get the best flavour if you find whole ones (shelled, ideally) and crushing them yourself.
 You could always throw them in a bag and smash ’em up with a rolling pin or mallet, but I put mine in a food processor and chopped them up.
 This gives you a mix of bigger pieces and finer pistachio crumbs that give the cookie rims texture and fill the gaps nicely.

 As for the white chocolate, it’s easy to work with, if a little bit messy.
 I realize that a bain-marie or double boiler might sound complicated, but you don’t need anything elaborate.
-I simple float a smallish metal bowl in a pot full of hot (not boiling) water.
+I simply float a smallish metal bowl in a pot full of hot (not boiling) water.
 Give the white chocolate a little whisk as it melts to even it out and speed things up, then start carefully rolling the cookies rims in it.
 Place your pistachios in a small, broad bowl, and roll the white chocolate in the bits of nut.
 Place them on a rack, and you’re good to go.

 If you’re not a huge fan of white chocolate (I’m not really either, but it really is a great flavour on these cookies, and you don’t use too much), you could substitute dark chocolate for a slightly bolder and more grown-up flavour.